oloc/g10b/readme.md

 # Get your lab!
 Many companies want a lab, a kind of research workspace.
 And so do some people.
 That's a good way to understand, learn, and improve some tools, let me say devops tools.
 And in order to setup a such lab, they install the pool of tools.

 At this point, I think to myself "They install!?"
 Ouch!
 We are speaking of an approch of automation and scripting way to configure and deploy, aren't we?
+In my opinion a such lab should be an Infra-as-code Lab.
 So I decide to code my own lab.
 The goal of this project is to launch an installer and wait and see for the result.
 The side effect is that I can install it again and again, I can test improvements easily without fearing a crash.
 And in fact if I crash my lab I just have to reinstall my master branch.
-In my opinion a such lab should be an Infra-as-code Lab.

 As a starter, Vagrant provisions the VMs and bootstraps a basic installation (puppet master or puppet agent).
 Puppet master installs itself and with the recurring appliance (*puppet agent --test*) installs the others servers.
 Ambitious ?
 I'm not sure, that's the real world.

-Anyway, currently the project V0.2 allows you automatically to:
+Anyway, currently the project V0.3 allows you automatically to:
-* pop VMs with Vagrant
+* Vagrant pops the VMs
-* Bootstap installation of Puppet-master
+* Bootstap installation of Puppet agents and puppet master
 * Feed Puppet-master with modules and manifests for itself
 * Puppet-master configures itself

+WIP:
+* Configure puppet to abble agents updates

 ## Prerequisites
 To use this tools, you need a hosting plateform with: